Six Tips for Sending a Get Well Gift to a Hospital

 Many times, the patient may be released sooner than you realize they will be and when the gift is delivered, they may already be at home.
 We do not ship to hospitals for this reason and will hand deliver a gift to Flagstaff Medical Center (our local hospital) only after calling to confirm that the patient is still there.

 If you know the patient’s room number or department such as Intensive Care or Maternity Department, include it when ordering the gift.
 Many hospitals are spread out over a broad area and knowing the correct department or room number will make it easier to get it to them more quickly.
+You may want to call the hospital to make sure that you have all the information needed to ensure delivery.

 Make sure that you have the name that the patient will be registered under.
 Gypsy Jones is not the same as Juanita Marie Jones.
 One is a nickname and the other is the legal name.
 The hospital won’t recognize the name Gypsy Jones if they are registered under their legal name.